Manaslu Circuit Trek -15 days

 • AccommodationTea House

-• Time8-9 hrs
+• Time7-8 hrs

 Iconic holiday Nepal standard itinerary might differ slightly due to unpredictable happenings.
-Factors such as flight cancellation/delay, unfavorable weather, natural calamities, newly implemented government rules, political affairs, trekkers’ health conditions, etc., are possible.
+Factors such as flight cancellation/delay, unfavourable weather, natural calamities, newly implemented government rules, political affairs, trekkers’ health conditions, etc., are possible.
 In these times, we look for your cooperation and flexibility.
 While on the trip we get to marvel at the magnificent views of Mt.
 Manaslu (8163m), the eighth-highest mountain in the world, coupled with a chance to witness the rich local heritage and biological diversity of the region.
+The highest point in this trek is the ‘Larkya La Pass’ which is widely believed to be one of the most dramatic passes crossing the Himalayas.

 Trip Map

-Manaslu Circuit Trek -14 days map
+Manaslu Circuit Trek -15 days map

 Trip Cost Details